player-red/law-school-notes/src/site/notes/Ananya's Notes.md

 <h1>HOME</h1>
 <h2>Instructions</h2>
 How to access all the notes I publish + the mind maps:

-- Click the menu icon.
+- Click the menu icon (for mobile users/split screen on pc).
 - Expand the relevant folders and access notes.
 - Mind map available at the bottom of the note.